Learners are innovative thinkers who are successful, confident, respectful and caring

 ACCEPTABLE USE OF COMPUTERS & TECHNOLOGY - L’utilisation appropriée des ordinateurs et de l’équipement technologique

-Lethbridge School District No.51 strongly believes in the value of educational technology.
+Lethbridge School Division strongly believes in the value of educational technology.
 These technologies include but are not limited to computers, software, Internet access, email, telephones, course management systems, etc. Their potential is in promoting educational excellence by facilitating sharing of resources, access to information, innovation, global communication and collaboration.
 Extending education beyond the classroom enhances the ability of teachers and students to meet the challenges of the future.

 Access to Electronic Communication Lethbridge School Division believes that electronic communication is a tool for life-long learning, and that access to technology is one of the resources that promote educational and organizational excellence.
 We believe the responsible use of technology will propel today's schools into the information age allowing students and staff to significantly expand their knowledge by accessing and using information resources, and by analyzing and publishing information.